 24. The Aerated Crate & Bamboo Teepee Fusion System

-If there is one image that perfectly encapsulates the entire philosophy of the modern homesteader, it is this one: two brilliant blue mesh crates, loaded with golden straw, crowned with handmade bamboo teepees, and absolutely dripping with full-sized, perfectly straight cucumbers.
+If there is one image that perfectly captures the modern homesteader philosophy, it is this: two blue mesh crates loaded with golden straw, crowned with handmade bamboo teepees, and dripping with full-sized, perfectly straight cucumbers.

 The Execution: